Thanksgiving air-travel rush gets off to a good start

 Looking at a longer, 12-day period, the airline industry trade group Airlines for America predicts that a record 30.6 million people will fly on U.S. carriers, up from 29 million last year.
 That's more than 2.5 million per day.

+The airline group expects that Wednesday will be the second busiest day of the holiday period behind only Sunday, when many travelers will be returning home.

 Travelers should prepare for long lines at airport checkpoints.
-The Transportation Security Administration expects to screen about 25 million people, an increase of 5 percent over last year.
+The Transportation Security Administration expected to screen about 25 million people between Monday and next Monday, an increase of 5 percent over last year.

+The airline group's numbers are bigger because its forecast covers an extra day and it counts connecting passengers again, while TSA only counts those people once when they pass the checkpoint.

-TSA says the holiday rush starts the Friday before Thanksgiving — earlier than before.
+TSA says the holiday rush really started last Friday — similar to last year but earlier than in previous years.
 The Sunday following Thanksgiving is expected to be one of TSA's 10 busiest days ever.
-TSA expects most returning passengers to fly home Sunday or Monday.